FudaWiki/fudawiki-files/hanafuda/games/nuki-hachi-hachi.md

 *Escape* [抜け役 - ぬけやく, *nukeyaku*] is available to any player who claimed a Group B teyaku.

 If this player, by the end of the round, has managed to capture **106** or more total card points, then the opponent pays them **1 *kan***.

+### Mizuten Bonus/Penalty
+If the dealer, having declared their intent to play blind, manages to capture at least **106** card points by the end of the round, they are paid 1 *kan* by **all other players**, including the inactive ones.

+Conversely, if they fail to capture at least 106 card points, they must pay 1 *kan* to their active opponent.

 # Bibliography
 - https://web.archive.org/web/20141204034916/http://www.geocities.jp/xmbwq497/gihou/nukihachihachi.html